 The HOA is in the process of making these documents available for viewing and download from this website.

 The West Campus Point Home Owners’ Association is governed by an elected board of volunteers who live at West Campus Point.
 The board meets roughly once a month, and otherwise as needed, to make decisions for the WCP HOA.
 Meeting notices are sent out with the monthly newsletter and posted on the mail kiosks in each cluster.
 To make decisions that require significant research and assessment, the board typically establishes committees.
 Committees can be composed of board members and non-board members.
 The names and e-mails of current board members are listed here.
-A list of current board members and all committee members is available for download.

 There are a variety of communication mechanisms: